 If you're already a student in one of my other courses, then you're probably wondering what the difference is between my Analytics Academy course and my other courses.

 My Analytics Academy course is an entirely separate course.
 There is some overlap with my Google Analytics Complete course, for example, it covers reports and configuration options, however my Analytics Academy course goes beyond just looking at Google Analytics.
 It covers complementary tools, elements of Google Tag Manager, creating dashboards with Google Data Studio and how to develop and run experiments with Google Optimize.

 It doesn’t replace my Google Analytics Complete course, since I know some of my students (and prospective students) only want to focus on Google Analytics.

-We invest a lot of time developing this course, so it will be offered as a premium course with enrollments offered for a limited time.
+We invest a lot of time developing this course, so it’s offered as a premium course with enrollments open for a limited time.

 You can find a comparison of my Analytics Academy and my other courses below.
 If you have any questions, then don't hesitate to email to firstname.lastname@example.org and either myself or one of my team will get back to you.